-Respect - We will provide culturally sensitive services to all in a way that respects dignity.
+Respect - We will provide services to all people in a culturally sensitive services manner that respects dignity.

-Integrity - We will be above reproach in all our personal and professional relationships.
+Integrity - We will be honest and above reproach in all of our personal and professional relationships.

 Visibility - We will be first in mind for those seeking to improve children's environmental health.